-- Ex Service Personnel and their families who are leaving the Armed Forces and Former Members of the Reserve Forces (or who have left in the past 5 years) and have no accommodation to return to - Customers leaving temporary or supported accommodation schemes - Households that are subject to adult or child safeguarding issues - Households who need to move to an area in the district to avoid hardship to themselves or others.
+- Ex Service Personnel and their families who are leaving the Armed Forces and Former Members of the Reserve Forces and have no accommodation to return to. - Customers leaving temporary or supported accommodation schemes. - Households that are subject to adult or child safeguarding issues. - Households who need to move to an area in the district to avoid hardship to themselves or others.
 This includes those who give or receive care or need to access specialist treatment.
-In these circumstances an established medical need must be demonstrated such as mental illness or disorder, physical or learning disability, or progressive medical condition. - RSL and Council Tenants that wish to move to a smaller property that they are under occupying
+In these circumstances an established medical need must be demonstrated such as mental illness or disorder, physical or learning disability, or progressive medical condition. - RSL and Council Tenants that wish to move to a smaller property that they are under occupying.